What is the basic structure doctrine? What is the timeline for its evolution? Read further to know more.

 - President was put under an obligation to give assent to any Bill amending the Constitution by changing words from ‘it shall be presented to the President who shall give his assent to the Bill and thereupon’ to ‘it shall be presented to the President for his assent and upon such assent being given to the Bill’.

 - A reassuring clause (3) was also added to Article 368, which again clarified that ‘nothing in Article 13 shall apply to any amendment made under this Article.

 Kesvananda Bharati v. the State of Kerala

-The historic judgment was delivered by a 13 judge bench and with the majority of 7:6; they overruled the Golak Nath case.
+The historic judgment was delivered by a 13-judge bench and with a majority of 7:6; they overruled the Golak Nath case.
 It was held that the power of Parliament to amend the Constitution is far and wide and extends to all the Articles but it is not unlimited to an extent that it destroys certain basic features or framework of the Constitution.

 The Hon’ble Supreme Court, however, held that the 24th Amendment was valid as it only states what was present before implicitly.
 It does not enlarge the powers of Parliament; Article 368 always included the power and procedure to amend the Constitution.

 The judges did not provide what constitutes the basic structure but provided an illustrative list of what may constitute the basic structure.
 As per Sikri, C.J., the basic structure constitutes the following elements:

 - Secular character of the Constitution

 - Separation of Powers between the legislature, the Executive, and the Judiciary

 Shelat and Grover, JJ., added the following to the above list: